hollowaytape/kuro-no-ken/notes.md

       * mov cs:[0d91] is 2ec706910d780c
          * Pointer formats would be c6 06 xx yy and c7 06 xx yy.
          * Also the stuff that's moving would get changed too?
 So it'd be c6 06 xx yy aa bb, and c6 07 xx yy aa bb.
+      * Some stuff in the header that looks like pointers:
+         * Just a bunch of two-byte pointer values stuck together
+         * This looks like it might be the same from file to file.
+            * Starts at 0x12, ends at 0x32

 ## (Fixed?)
 Space issue with 03YSK